thud926/thud926/README.md

 My goal is to transition from industrial maintenance and turnaround work to developer/programmer.

--  I’m currently learning ...
-HTML5, CSS3, JavaScript, Bootstrap, Node, Express, PostgreSQL, and React.
+-  I’m currently learning: HTML5, CSS3, JavaScript, Bootstrap, Node, Express, PostgreSQL, and React.
 -  I'm re-learning the "Big 3" front-end languages and Bootstrap, the newer technoglogies for back-end (Node, Express, React, etc.) are new to me.
 -  I plan to dig into Python and other languages in the very near future.
 -  Languages, frameworks and other technologies I've previously learned the basics and have regretfully mostly forgotten during a 7 year hiatus: